mike99mac/minimy-mike99mac/gcode/README.md

 To glue up the main carcass, perform the following tasks:
 - Dry fit the four machined panels and two enclosure dividers.
 - Glue the two enclosure dividers to the bottom and center divider and clamp with 2 clamps.
-- Glue the side with no clamps to the front panel.
+- Glue the sides with no clamps to the front panel.
 - Remove the 2 clamps and glue the back panel on.
 - Add perhaps 4 clamps to lightly clamp all 6 pieces.
 - Use 2 right-angle clamps at the left and right sides to ensure the box is square.